-With shared warehousing, your logistics costs parallel your revenue stream.
+With shared (or public) warehousing, your logistics costs parallel your revenue stream.
 When volume (and revenue) is up, the transaction-based invoicing from the 3PL is also up.
 When volume is down, you see cost reduction tied to fewer transactions.
 The value proposition for shared warehousing is that you don’t run out of space, equipment or staffing during the peak volume periods, but also don’t pay for excess space and staffing during lax periods.

-Large shippers who contract with a 3PL to manage a large, dedicated warehouse just for their products tend to have a more strategic relationship with their partners, with regular dialogue on how to adjust operations to get better, faster and more efficient.
+Large shippers who contract with a 3PL to manage a large, contract warehouse just for their products tend to have a more strategic relationship with their partners, with regular dialogue on how to adjust operations to get better, faster and more efficient.

 But smaller shippers who may store goods in one or multiple shared warehouses across the country too often view the relationship with their 3PL as tactical, focusing solely on getting the lowest possible transaction cost.
 Hence, many of the benefits of outsourcing to a logistics specialist are left on the table.